couchbase/couchbase-fluent-bit/README.md

 Unfortunately the regex parser does not seem to like a new line immediately after the bracket - with some text first then a new line it works fine.
 Therefore the message includes everything after the timestamp, this guarantees we get all multiline output and also anything else after timestamp.

+#### couchbase_java_multiline
+The Java logs for some reason restrict the log level to 4 characters.
+This may affect things like Grafana integration as `DEBU` and `ERRO` are not a supported default expression: https://grafana.com/docs/grafana/latest/explore/logs-integration/

 ## Usage

 The official Couchbase Autonomous Operator documentation provides full details on using this with Kubernetes including additional tutorials on consuming logs with Loki or sending to Azure, S3, etc.